MicrosoftDocs/biztalk-docs/his/core/arranging-tps-within-an-sna-network-cpi-c-2.md

 ---
 description: "Learn more about: Arranging TPs Within an SNA Network (CPI-C)"
-title: "Arranging TPs Within an SNA Network (CPI-C)2 | Microsoft Docs" ms.custom: ""
+title: "Arranging TPs Within an SNA Network (CPI-C)2" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 132f77b0-dcb6-4338-b17e-192b03ad660c
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Arranging TPs Within an SNA Network (CPI-C)
 If your Host Integration Server installation contains multiple systems (clients or SNA services), you can place a given invokable transaction program (TP) on more than one system.
 When an invoking request is received in such an installation, there can be a choice of systems on which to run the invokable TP.
 You can maintain specific control over this choice.
 Alternatively, by following the instructions in [TP Name Not Unique; Local LU Alias Unspecified](../core/tp-name-not-unique;-local-lu-alias-unspecified-cpi-c-2.md), you can enable SNA service to make the choice randomly to distribute the load.